janheinrichmerker/thuringian-field-names/docs/user-stories.md

 **Story:** As a Thuringian citizen, I want to read basic, simple information about the field name project and how I can contribute.

 **Details:**
-Information should include
+Information should include digitalization, the university, GND, and map references.
+Further information should be linked.

 ### Detailed information

 **Story:** As a researcher, I want to read information about the field name archive and dataset.

 **Details:**
-Information should include
+Information should include basic information as well as detailed information about the project archive, data, and partners (with links).

 ## Account